-5. Use a hand sanitizer after handling restaurant menus
+12. Use a hand sanitizer after handling restaurant menus

 Alan and I wash our hands or use a hand sanitizer AFTER handing the menu back to the server.
+If we forget the hand sanitizer, we go to the restroom to wash our hands before dinner is served.
 We don’t mind looking like germaphobes because this healthy travel tip has kept us from getting sick on long cruises and at home.

-6. Keep hands away from your face
+13. Keep hands away from your face

-9. Drink water
+15. Drink water

 Drinking water flushes out the toxins in your body.
 And, according to Fitness Magazine, water keeps your immune system functioning properly.
 Drinking water also moisturizes mucous membranes, making it more difficult for cold or flu germs to live in your nose or lungs.

-10. Keep nasal passages moisturized
+16. Keep nasal passages moisturized

 I’m a life-long allergy and sinus infection sufferer.
 But through years of experience, and some savvy advice from my ENT doctor, I’ve learned the importance of keeping nasal passage moisturized, especially on a plane.

 I pack cotton swabs and a small tube of nasal moisturizing gel to use during the flight.
 Do not, I repeat do not, use fingers to put the gel into your nose.
 That will only introduce germs.

-11. Smile a friendly greeting rather than shaking hands
+18. Smile a friendly greeting rather than shaking hands

 During cold and flu season especially, smile a greeting rather than shaking hands with someone.
 Alan and I’ve noticed that cruise lines are using this practice during the reception line at the Captain’s Welcome party.

-12. Clean electronic devices frequently
+19. Clean electronic devices frequently

 Did you know that cell phones and computer keyboards harbor germs?
 Get in the habit of wiping them down with a sanitizing wipe on a daily basis.
 Use this tip whether you are traveling or at home.

-14. Know the symptoms of the flu
+20. Know the symptoms of the flu

 Is it the cold or the flu?
 Knowing the difference between cold and flu symptoms helps you decide how to treat symptoms or whether to cancel an impending trip.
 And if you catch the flu while traveling, staying right where you are is vital to a quicker recovery, not to mention avoiding exposing others to your illness.

-18. Be a good neighbor
+21. Be a good neighbor